Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 Industrial fans and smoke exhausters:

-• Problem: Most susceptible to unbalance due to product buildup on blades (mass increase) or abrasive wear (mass loss).
+• Problem: Most susceptible to unbalance due to product buildup on blades or abrasive wear.

 • Procedure: Always thoroughly clean the impeller before starting work.
-Balancing may require several stages: first the impeller itself, then assembly with shaft.
 Pay attention to aerodynamic forces that can cause instability.

 Pumps: